Blog

 Another way to manage the costs of a new playground is to consider leasing equipment instead of purchasing it outright.
 When you lease playground equipment, you make monthly payments instead of a single upfront payment.
 Leasing can eliminate the need for extensive fundraising, help your organization better manage its cash flow and offer tax deductions over several years.

 Today’s playground equipment includes much more than just swings and slides.
 You can choose equipment based on age range, accessibility and theme.
-Playground structures can include bridges, climbing towers and play panels.
+Different playground structures can include bridges, climbing towers and play panels.
 You could also consider freestanding equipment, such as spring riders and geodesic climbers.

 When you’re picking out equipment for a playground, it’s important to keep in mind the people who will be using it – the kids.
 If you’re not sure what type of equipment children will want to use, the best thing you can do is ask them.
 You can let children design their dream playgrounds and use those models to guide your decision-making.